mdalepiane/DrHouse/docs/health-checkers/SqlServer.md

 // Creates a new Health Checker for application TestApp HealthChecker healthChecker = new HealthChecker("TestApp");

-// Creates a SQL Server dependency that will use connection string "MyDatabase" SqlServerHealthDependency dbDependency = new SqlServerHealthDependency("MyDatabase");
+// Creates a SQL Server dependency called "MyDatabase" and provide the connection string to it string myDatabaseConnectionString = ConfigurationManager.ConnectionStrings["MyDatabase"]?.ConnectionString;
+SqlServerHealthDependency dbDependency = new SqlServerHealthDependency("MyDatabase", myDatabaseConnectionString);

 // Adds two table dependencies to the database dependency dbDependency.AddTableDependency("User", Permission.INSERT | Permission.SELECT | Permission.UPDATE);